 A ‘Statement of Educational Need’ that you might have got at school is no longer valid once you join Higher Education.
 Instead, you will have to have a Needs Assessment when applying for DSA.

-The following services are only available to students enrolled on Brookes courses who have registered with the Disability Service.
+The following services are only available to students enrolled on Brookes courses who have registered with the Inclusive Support Service.